jeroenvda/jeroenvda.github.io/about.md

 permalink: /about/
 ---

-I'm Jeroen, living in Belgium and this is my blog.
-Most of my posts are about things I found out and that I like to share with others, they might help other people out.
+I'm Jeroen and I'm from Belgium.
+Most of my blog posts are about information security or Linux.
+I see it as a place where I keep my notes, maybe one day others may find it useful.

+### More about me

 I'm  working in the infosec sector for a few years now.
-First as incident responder for a CSIRT and currently more in the field of security analytics and intrusion detection research and engineering.
+First as incident responder for a CSIRT and currently in the field of security analytics and threat detection research and engineering.

 ### Contact me

-If you want to contact me, you can PM me on my social media accounts that are listed at the bottom of this page or shoot me an email on jeroen[AT]jeroenvda[DOT]eu.
+If you would have questions about something I wrote about, or how this site was made, feel free to PM me on one of my social media accounts or shoot me an email on jeroen[at]jeroenvda[dot]eu.